-If you are an out-of-state educator, click here for field trip programs and registration.
+If you are an out-of-state educator, please visit Group Sales for field trip programs and registration.

 - Payment is due 14 days prior to your visit.
-Or at the time of registraion if your trip is less than 14 days away.
+Or at the time of registration if your trip is less than 14 days away.

 - Remit payment to: The Field Museum, 1400 S. Lake Shore Dr., Chicago, IL 60605, Attn: Reservations Office.